You have big plans, but before your business can officially take off, you’ll need to make a bit of an investment.

-And we’re not talking about renting office space or paying employees – before you sell a single product, there are startup costs associated with launching an LLC in Massachusetts.
+And we’re not talking about renting office space or paying employees — before you sell a single product, there are startup costs associated with launching a Massachusetts LLC.

 Overall Massachusetts LLC Formation Costs

 Do you have a business name in mind, but you’re not ready to use it?
 You might think about protecting it by filing a name reservation.
 Reserving a business name isn’t a prerequisite for forming an LLC, but it’s a nice option to have.
 It costs $30 to reserve a name for 60 days.
 After that, you can renew it for another $30.
 But if your business is ready to go, it will save you money to file your Certificate of Organization right away, since that automatically registers your name with the state.

 To clarify, most states don’t require name reservations, and they’re rarely necessary.
 If you’re concerned about someone else registering the name you want, you could opt to simply form your LLC instead of reserving the name.

 Whether you reserve your business name or not, you should always perform a Massachusetts business name search to make sure the name you want is available.

 Certificate of Organization Fee

 This is the big one, the most important (and most expensive) form that you’ll file to start your Massachusetts LLC.
 The Certificate of Organization is what officially puts your business on record with the Secretary of the Commonwealth.
 But it’s not cheap.
 The filing fee is $500 by mail and $520 if you’re submitting it online or by fax.
 The good news is that you only need to file the Certificate of Organization once, so as long as it’s accepted, you won’t have to pay it again.